xerocross/xerocross.functional-util/README.md

 This is a collection of JavaScript utility functions written in a functional programming style.
 I just started this.
 It's still under construction.
 But what _is_ here is thoroughly tested.
 The code even contains mathematical proofs of correctness and internal verification that will throw errors at runtime if there is an unexpected problem.

+It stands to reason that these functions _might_ be noticeably slower than functions written in the traditional JavaScript imperative style.
+By design, functional programming requires a lot of copying data into a new place, and since people don't often write JavaScript this way, existing JavaScript interpreters probably do not optimize these operations.

+The (possible) lack of speed is a tradeoff for the benefit of functions that can be validated by mathematical proof.

 ## validation and testing

 This library has a rather extensive testing suite written in Jest notation.
 It also uses WeAssert for internal validation of data.
 For example, this library defines a number.isInteger function and many of the other functions use that function internally to verify input data.
 These functions will throw an error at runtime if the input type is invalid.